TSavo/AutoMarket/docs/EXTENDING_PLATFORM.md

 ## 🎨 Advanced Customization Examples

 ### Custom Model with Streaming Support

+Models can be customized to support advanced features like real-time progress updates.
+This involves passing callback functions in the options and polling the service for status.

 ```typescript
 // Custom model with real-time progress updates
 export class CustomStreamingModel extends TextToImageModel {